Destination Wedding Tips You Need Before You Plan

 Make a realistic estimation of the cost-per-person that your guests would find reasonable.

 Pick a time when the majority of your priority guests can travel.
-You would not want to have a Fall Wedding if your parents can only take time off in the summer.
+You would not want to have a Fall Wedding if your parents could only take time off in the summer.

 An experienced destination-wedding consultant can help you with these and other questions.

-3. Send out a "Save the Date" card at least ten months in advance of your wedding date, ask guests to provide an initial RSVP, and have a separate time for the final RSVP.
+3. Send out a "Save the Date" card at least ten months before your wedding date, ask guests to provide an initial RSVP, and have a separate time for the final RSVP.

-Be very considerate of your guests' needs because they have to go out of their way to attend the wedding and reception.
-By working with a travel consultant with experience in planning destination weddings, you can arrange group pricing for airline tickets, hotel/resort stay, transportation, activities, etc. The more comfortable you make it for your guests to book their trip, the better!
+Be very considerate of your guests' needs because they must go out of their way to attend the wedding and reception.
+By working with a travel consultant with experience in planning destination weddings, you can arrange group pricing for airline tickets, hotel/resort stays, transportation, activities, etc. The more comfortable you make it for your guests to book their trip, the better!